Rhyll, Phillip Island

 Despite its size, Rhyll has managed to attract some of the best eateries on Phillip Island and we have no hesitation in recommending them for breakfast, lunch or dinner.

 Tides Fish and Chips next door to The Foreshore is an island legend.
-Be quick because this place opens infrequently and closes around 8.00pm.
+Be quick because this place opens only Thursday through Sunday and closes around 8.00pm, even earlier on Sunday.
 These guys have their work-fishing life finely balanced.
 They have a great range of local seafood, served with fabulous salads.
-You can take a table or takeaway and as a bonus, they're licenced with a limited range of wine and beer.
+You can take a table or takeaway and as a bonus, they're licenced to serve wine and beer by the glass or by the bottle.

-Himalayan Herbs is the pinnacle for the island's curry lovers and a welcome addition to Rhyll's evening dining options.
+Himalayan Herbs is the pinnacle for the island's curry lovers and adds welcome variety to Rhyll's evening dining options.
 Cosy, sparcely furnished, but big on warmth and hospitality courtesy of your hosts Amund and Parvinder.
 Try the Kingfisher beer with a pepper beef curry or a smooth butter chicken.
+Lots of great flavour packed vegetarian options too.

 Temuku is the corner cafe, serving breakfast and lunch, a glass of wine, plus great coffee, cake and snacks Friday through Sunday.